sjagadi/TsetTestApp/README.md

 # Expected Results

-A) Displayed sum shows correct sum
+A. Displayed sum shows correct sum

-B) Displayed values of price components are rounded correctly
+B. Displayed values of price components are rounded correctly
    1. Values always show 1 or 2 decimal digits
    2. If value has no decimal digits, show a 0 as decimal digit
-   3. If value has more than 2 decimal digits, round to 2 decimal digits Label input validation
+   3. If value has more than 2 decimal digits, round to 2 decimal digits

+C. Label input validation
+   a.
 Labels have to contain at least 2 characters
+   b.
 If input is invalid, restore last valid state

-Value input validation
+D. Value input validation
+   a.
 Values cannot be negative
+   b.
 If input is invalid, restore last valid state

-A list with bullet points:

-- Something
-- Something else

-A numeric list:

-1. Something
-1. Something else

-A list using small letters:

-a) Something
-a) Something else

-A list using capital letters:

-A) Something
-A) Something else